eferroni/live-news/README.md

 - Copy your API Key to your environment variable local file

+On a new Terminal, run the following commands:

+- Open a new terminal and initialize StepZen on your project: `stepzen init`
+- Import the rest api url: `stepzen import curl "http://api.mediastack.com/v1/news?access_key=key-goes-here"`

 ## How to Start your app:

 Run the following commands in two terminals: